JOSHUA HALE | THE HOLISTIC TECH WIZARD

 Chemical Independence

-Transforming destructive patterns into empowering disciplines.
-What looked like rebellion was just another form of servitude.
-Real freedom required confronting the emptiness without chemical buffers.
+Turning destructive patterns into disciplines that give something back.
+What looked like rebellion was just another kind of obedience.
+Real freedom meant sitting in the emptiness with no chemical buffer.

 Corporate Escape